opencobra/cobrapy/release-notes/next-release.md

   `Model.optimize` when repeatedly doing optimizations and only making use of the objective value as avoiding the need to fetch all values from the solver object.
+- solution, model, metabolite and reaction now have html representation so they give more informative prints in jupyter notebooks.

 ## Deprecated features